duchene/phylomad/README.md

 git clone https://github.com/duchene/modadclocks.git
 ```

 Double-click the PhyloMAd file according to the platform (runMac.command or runWin.vbs).
-If needed, this will install all the required R packages.
-This might take several minutes.
+Opening the package for the first time might take several minutes and can require internet connection.
+This is because PhyloMAd will check that all the required R packages are installed, and then it will install them if needed.

 If you have difficulty opening the program, you might want to try opening a bash shell, setting your directory to the PhyloMAd folder and executing the R script by hand.